Alan Seymour: Career

 Seymour was born in Fremantle, Western Australia.
 His father was killed in a wharf accident when Alan was nine, and his mother, a Cockney from London, died a few months later.
 After that he was brought up by his sister May and her husband, Alfred Chester Cruthers.
 He was educated at Perth Modern School, leaving at 15 after failing to complete the Junior Certificate.
 He found work as a radio announcer in a commercial radio station 6PM.
 During his two years there he wrote a number of short radio plays that were broadcast live.
 In 1945 he moved to Sydney, New South Wales, where he worked as an advertising copy-writer with 2UE.

 He returned to Perth after the war where he worked as a free-lance writer for ABC Radio.
 Seymour became ABC Radio's film critic.
 He joined a commercial radio station 6KY as an announcer and copy-writer and after six months was offered an announcing post at the ABC.
-In 1949 he met Ron Baddeley, a RAAF veteran, and they were to become life partners.
+In 1949, he met Ron Baddeley, an RAAF veteran, and the two would become life partners.

 In November 1949, Seymour returned to Sydney where he became an educational and freelance drama writer for ABC Radio and later television.
 From 1953 to 1957 he was theatrical director for the Sydney Opera Group.
 His first play, Swamp Creatures, premièred by the Canberra Repertory Society, was a finalist in the London Observer play competition in 1957.

 Seymour left Australia in 1961 and worked in London as a television writer, producer and commissioning editor with the BBC, and as a theatre critic for The London Magazine.
+In 1965 his play Stockbrokers are Smashing But Bankers Are Better was withdrawn from broadcast on ITV in 1965 due to concerns over its sexual content.

 From 1966 to 1971 he lived in İzmir, Turkey, where Ron Baddeley had gained employment as an English teacher.
 There Seymour wrote a novelisation of The One Day of the Year, and another novel The Coming Self-Destruction of the United States of America, as well as stage plays and magazine articles.
 From 1974 to 1981, he was a script editor and occasional producer with BBC Television, after which he returned to freelance writing.
-He won a BAFTA award for his adaptation of John Masefield's novel The Box of Delights (1984).
+He won a BAFTA Award for his 1984 adaptation of John Masefield's novel The Box of Delights.

 Seymour and Baddeley returned to Australia in 1995 and lived in Darlinghurst, Sydney.
-In 2003, after a partnership of almost 55 years, Ron Baddeley died, aged 80.
+In 2003, after a partnership of almost 55 years, Ron Baddeley died at age 80.
 Seymour was awarded the Medal of the Order of Australia in 2007, and died in an aged care facility in Elizabeth Bay in 2015, aged 87.